AleMorales9011/ForgeWare/src/Introduction.md

 20 minutes

 Software Engineering is a complicated subject.
-It's hard to break through the myriad of technologies, frameworks, good practices, and programming languages.
+It's hard to break through the `myriad of technologies`, frameworks, good practices, and programming languages.
 Forgeware exists to demystify Software Engineering in a hands-on way.
-We try to demonstrate concepts in real-life scenarios and show the code behind those real-life applications so you get a sense of what you are dealing with.
+We try to demonstrate concepts in real-life scenarios and show the code behind those `real-life applications` so you get a sense of what you are dealing with.

 ## What Forgeware is not

 1. A recipe to perform any task in a production environment.
 2. A resource to get Software Engineering proficiency
-3.
+3. A study guide.

 # Scenario: DevOps Journey for SAAS Platform